 Anandi works exclusively on behalf of injured people and their families.
-She has assisted many individuals in accessing Accident Benefits from their insurance companies and successfully obtaining out of court settlements.
+She has assisted many individuals and their family members in accessing Accident Benefits from their insurance companies and successfully obtaining out of court settlements against at-fault parties.
+She has also assisted her clients with a variety of insurance issues including long-term disability and critical illness insurance.
 She has appeared as Counsel before many levels of Ontario Courts and has extensive experience advocating before various boards and tribunals.

-Anandi is an executive member of the Medical–Legal Society and the Hamilton Lawyers Club.
-She is also currently a member of The Hamilton Law Association, The Ontario Bar Association, The Ontario Trial Lawyers’ Association and The Law Society of Upper Canada's Barrister Advisory Group.
+Anandi is President of the Hamilton Medical–Legal Society and the Past President of the Hamilton Lawyers Club.
+She is also currently a member of The Hamilton Law Association, The Ontario Bar Association, Ontario Trial Lawyers’ Association and The Law Society of Upper Canada's Barrister Advisory Group.
 Anandi is a new member of the Hamilton Tiger Cats Tiger Town Council.

 Anandi enjoys getting to know her clients, listening to their experiences and helping them achieve the best possible result after an accident.